Skip to content

 Planning your estate

-How you hold your assets is especially important.
-There are a number of strategies to avoid U.S. estate tax, such as transferring the property to a Canadian personal trust or corporation and dividing the ownership of an asset.
+How you hold your assets is particularly important.
+There are a number of strategies for avoiding U.S. estate tax, such as holding the subject property in a personal trust or a Canadian corporation, and sharing ownership of property.

 It is recommended that you seek advice from an international tax specialist.